 This scholarship is named in honor of the first graduate from the College for Women, Therese Truitt Whitcomb '53.
 Alumni continually express their gratitude to the University for the excellent academic, spiritual, physical and emotional development that USD provided.
 Many of the alumni recognize that if financial assistance was not available they would not have been able to attend USD.
-For this reason, USD alumni created this scholarship so that future students will have the opportunity to attend USD.
+For this reason, USD alumni created this scholarship in 2004 so that future students will have the opportunity to attend USD.
 The scholarship rewards students who have demonstrated exceptional service to the University and community.

 Continue the USD experience.
-Give to the Therese Whitcomb '53 Scholarship Fund.
+Give to the Therese Whitcomb '53 Scholarship Fund

 Meet the USD Alumni Association Therese Whitcomb Scholars for 2015-16:

 Markeia Brox-Chester is a current senior at the University of San Diego, pursuing a degree in Business Administration.
 She has been involved with the Ambassadors program on campus since her freshman year.
 She is also involved in planning many campus events for perspective students through her work in the Undergraduate Admissions Office.
 She is a member of the USD Habitat for Humanity Chapter where she helps with the building and restoration of homes in the San Diego area.
 After graduation, she plans to pursue a career in sports management, ultimately returning to graduate school to receive her MBA.

 Markeia says, “I would like to take the time to show my gratitude to all alumni and donors who made this scholarship possible.
 I am extremely blessed to be the recipient of this scholarship and I can't thank you enough.
 This scholarship will be a big help for me in finishing out my education at the University of San Diego.
 I look forward to becoming an alumni soon and having the opportunity to give back to the place that has already given me so much.
 Once again, thank you.